 • Signage and Interpretive Panels - Timeline, Map & Photo Panels.
 In the vicinity of the Waterfront/Torpedo Factory, OHA will develop a linear "Timeline of Alexandria History" interpretive panel, tracing 13,000 years of City history, beginning with the "Clovis Point" recently discovered at the Freedmen's Cemetery.
-This timeline will be further enhanced by nearby panels featuring historical maps and photographs, including images of famous Alexandria citizens and those personages selected for inclusion as part of the "Living History" pragram listed below (\$20,000).
+This timeline will be further enhanced by nearby panels featuring historical maps and photographs, including images of famous Alexandria citizens and those personages selected for inclusion as part of the "Living History" program listed below (\$20,000).

-• Discovery" Carts and OHA Retail Wagons.
-OHA proposes to develop a series of "story boxes" containing actual museum artifacts or appropriate reproductions from OHA museum facilities and collections.
+of "story boxes" containing actual museum artifacts or appropriate reproductions from OHA museum facilities and collections.
 These changing boxes will be inserted into period-appropriate, turn-of-the-century style "Discovery" carts that will be wheeled out to different locations in the Waterfront/King Street corridor for first-hand interpretation during periods of high tourist visitation.
 Proposed OHA retail wagons will be outfitted with OHA merchandise, representing all museums within the OHA system, and placed in nearby locations to provide increased OHA retail/revenue opportunities, as well as contact points for tourist information and information on Torpedo Factory offerings while enhancing the vitality of the outdoor visitor experience.
 Funds are requested in FY 2008 to purchase five carts, three wagons, and fifteen sealed, archival quality story boxes.
 It is anticipated that this activity can be implemented by OHA museum staff and volunteers within the annual OHA operating budget. (\$23,000)